Tired of waiting for `npm install`

 Including both the beginning and end state shown in the video.
 You’ll have everything you need to get started, in a single git repository!

-You’ll also receive these additional resources
+You’ll also receive these additional bonus materials:

 - A list of resources mentioned in the webinar and Q&A session